Lesson Plans - The Israeli-Palestinian Conflict

 3. Analysing and critiquing historical interpretations

-You could use this lesson to show the class how opposite interpretations of causes (in this case the Great Arab Revolt of 1936) can be constructed from an analysis of the same events.
+You can use this lesson to show the class how opposite interpretations of causes (in this case the Great Arab Revolt of 1936) can be constructed from an analysis of the same events.